hashicorp/terraform-cdk/docs/cli-commands.md

   --version              Show version number                                                                                                                                  [boolean]
   --disable-logging      Dont write log files.
 Supported using the env CDKTF_DISABLE_LOGGING.                                                                 [boolean] [default: true]
   --log-level            Which log level should be written.
 Only supported via setting the env CDKTF_LOG_LEVEL                                                                 [string]
-  --template             The template name to be used to create a new project.                                                               [string] [choices: "python", "typescript", "java"]
+  --template             The template name to be used to create a new project.                                                               [string] [choices: "python", "typescript", "java", "csharp"]
   --project-name         The name of the project.                                                                                                                              [string]
   --project-description  The description of the project.                                                                                                                       [string]
   --dist                 Install dependencies from a "dist" directory (for development)                                                                                        [string]